-In Belgium N.lapillus has disappeared since 1981.
-Belgian expect that the species may re-colonise in the future from France on breakwaters along the coastline.
+In Belgium N.lapillus had disappeared since 1981.
+Belgium expected that the species may re-colonise in the future from France on breakwaters along the coastline.
+In 2012 a number of live animals, including egg capsules were discovered on the outer harbour wall of Zeebrugge and subsequently reproducing populations were discovered at more locations along the coastline on groynes, including at Nieuport and Koksijde.
+The species is now abundant on the outer harbour walls of Zeebrugge.
 N.lapillus is not included in a monitoring programme, information is received from volunteers.